radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 ![Extension Attribute](Media/extension-attribute.jpg)

 For consistency of the RadiantOne LDAP schema, define the extension attributes as part of the schema, generally associated with an auxiliary object class.
-For details on extending the schema, see the RadiantOne System Administration Guide.
+For details, see [Directory Schema](./configuration/directory-stores/managing-directory-schema)

 Extension Attributes are replicated to other clusters in deployment scenarios where inter-cluster replication is enabled and a replica of a persistent cache is maintained as a RadiantOne Universal Directory store in the target cluster(s).